Rose Fostanes: Singing career

 Fostanes was the lead vocalist of a band that performs in a small bar in Neve Sha'anan, Tel Aviv.

 Fostanes auditioned for X Factor on October 26, 2013, singing the Shirley Bassey song, "This Is My Life".
 She received a "yes" vote from all four judges.
 Fostanes attracted international attention immediately after appearing as a contestant on the show.

 Fostanes performed again during bootcamp, receiving a standing ovation from all the contestants.
 She made it to the top 20 and was assigned Shiri Maimon as a mentor.

 On November 23, 2013, Fostanes performed at a charity event, "Concert for a Cause For Typhoon Yolanda" in Haifa, Israel, organized by the OFW in Israel Organization.
 The event raised money for Typhoon Yolanda victims in the Philippines.

 Due to the conditions of her visa, Fostanes was not able to perform for pay in Israel.
 This was changed on January 20, 2014, when she was granted singing license in Israel.
+She chose an artist's visa, which allowed her to work as a singer in Israel but required her to stop working as a caregiver.